Misconceptions and Myths in Professional Photography

 As long as it's a DSLR, anyone can also produce good photos

 Of course, no photographer can deny the fact that equipment is important for phototaking.
-Given good situations, photographs can turn out well quite easily but we probably will need additional or better equipment for other bad situations.

 Regardless of the situation, photographers can produce good photos